Depth Recorder streams and records content from an Azure Kinect depth camera with fun features like particle effects and backgrounds.

 For best results, plug in the Azure Kinect camera before launching the app.
 Note that it's power cable needs to be connected either to an outlet or to a USB 3.0 port.
 See the Azure Kinect hardware setup guide for more information.

-Once your setup is correctly configured, double click DepthRecorder.exe to run the application.
-Depending on your configuration, it may trigger your firewall — you'll have to allow access the first time you use the application when prompted.
+On certain computers, the application must be run as an administrator the first time it is launched or the point cloud data will not be visible — subsequent sessions won't require these privileges.
+Additionally, depending on your configuration, it may trigger your firewall — you'll have to allow access the first time you use the application when prompted.